 Each year in the U.S., around 150,000 heart valve surgeries take place.
 In most cases, surgeons operate to treat aortic stenosis.
 This is a condition where the aortic valve becomes narrowed, partially blocking blood flow from the heart to the rest of the body.

 Generally, aortic stenosis occurs in people aged 65 or older.
-Because of the aging population, the number of cases of aortic stenosis is predicted to increase significantly over the coming decades.
+Because of the aging population, the number of cases of aortic stenosis is predicted to

 As people age, their cognitive ability tends to decline, so understanding how heart surgery might further impact cognitive ability is crucial.